za-6174/todo-app/README.md

 1. **Prerequisites:**
    - **Node.js and npm (or yarn):** Ensure you have Node.js (version 14 or later) and npm (or yarn) installed on your system.
 Download them from the official Node.js website if needed: https://nodejs.org/en
+   - Ensure **back end** part is up and running before running the front end.
+Here is the link: https://github.com/za-6174/todo-app-backend

 2. **Clone the Repository:**
    ```bash